Phylogenetic invariants: Modern approaches using phylogenetic invariants

 The low efficiency of Lake's invariants reflects the fact that it used a limited set of generators for the phylogenetic invariants.
 Casanellas et al. introduced methods to derive a much larger set of set of generators for DNA data and this has led to the development of invariants methods that are as efficient as maximum likelihood methods.
 Several of these methods have implementations that are practical for analyses of empirical datasets.

-Eriksson proposed an invariants method for the general Markov model based on singular value decomposition (SVD) of matrices generated by "flattening" the nucleotides associated with each of the leaves (i.e., the site pattern frequency spectrum).
-Different flattening matrices are produced for each topology.
-However, comparisons of the original Eriksson SVD method (ErikSVD) to neighbor joining and the maximum likelihood approach implemented in the PHYLIP program dnaml were mixed; ErikSVD underperformed the other two methods when used with simulated data but it appeared to perform better than dnaml when applied to an empirical mammalian dataset based on an early release of data from the ENCODE project.
-The original ErikSVD method was improved by Fernández-Sánchez and Casanellas, who proposed a normalization they called Erik+2.
-The original ErikSVD method is statistically consistent (it converges on. the true tree. as the empirical distribution approaches the theoretical distribution); the Erik+2 normalization improves the performance of the method given finite datasets.
-It has been implemented in the software package PAUP* as an option for the SVDquartets method.

-"Squangles" (stochastic quartet tangles) represents another example of an invariants method hat has been implemented in software package that is practical to be used with empirical datasets.
+"Squangles" (stochastic quartet tangles) are another example of a modern invariants method and it has been implemented in software package that is practical to be used with empirical datasets.
 Squangles permit the choice among the three possible quartets assuming that DNA sequences have evolved under the general Markov model; the quartets can then be assembled using a supertree method.
 There are three squangles that are useful for differentiating among quartets, which can be denoted as q1(f), q2(f), and q3(f) (f is a 256 element vector containing the site frequency spectrum).
 Each q has 66,744 terms and together they satisfy the linear relation q1 + q2 + q3 = 0 (i.e., up to linear dependence there are only two q values).
 Each possible quartet has different expected values for q1, q2, and q3:

 The expected values q1, q2, and q3 are all zero on the star topology (a quartet with an internal branch length of zero).
 For practicality, Holland et al. used least squares to solve for the q values.
 Empirical tests of the squangles method have been limited but they appear to be promising.